ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 - Security Protocol: a defined network protocol that implements one or more security features.
 Security protocols may be used alongside transport protocols, and in combination with one another when appropriate.

-- Session: an ephemeral security association between applications party to a session.
+- Session: an ephemeral security association between applications.

+- Peer: an endpoint application party to a session.

+- Client: the peer responsible for initiating a session.

+- Server: the peer responsible for responding to a session initiation.

 # Current Transport Security Protocols